strongloop/flow-engine/README.md

       - no global error handling : use default error handling and then ends the flow
       - global error handling exists: execute the global error handling and then ends the flow

+### Event
+flow-engine supports observable interface and provides `subscribe()` and `unsubscribe()` APIs.
+Currently, the following events are supported:

+- START: flow-engine starts to execute an assembly and none of the policy is executed yet
+- FINISH: all of the policies in an assembly are executed successfully
+- ERROR: the flow execution ends with an error
+- 'pre|post:task-name': before or after the execution of a task/policy.
+The post event is **only** triggered when a task/policy finishes without any error, even if the 'catch' clause recovers the error.

+In order to keep the flow execution is clean, any error that is thrown/created by an event handler would only be logged and then ignored.
+Therefore, an event handler wouldn't impact the flow execution as well as other event handlers.

 ### The `context` object
 The `context` object should be created before the flow-engine, probably by using a context middleware before the flow-engine middleware.
 The most important thing in the context for the flow-engine is the `request` object.
 Currently, flow-engine uses `context.req` to get request object. flow-engine also uses the `context` object as one of the arguments when invoking every task function.
 Some flow-engine related functions are attached to `context.flow`.
 A task could access `context` object, including retrieving and populating properties.
 When flow-engine finishes, all the information should be stored into the `context` object.
 Having a middleware after the flow-engine middleware is a typical approach to produce the output content and maybe flush/write to the response object at the same time.